nikhilprakash99/Generalised-Shape-Expansion-GSE/README.md

 The project is based upon the *Open Motion Planning Library* (OMPL).
 OMPL is a fast and light weight library that consists of various state of the art sampling-based motion planning algorithms.
 It contains various tools that help expedite the development of motion planning algorithms

 ## Installation
 To be able to run our code, Add the source files in a folder under ompl/src/ompl/geometric/planners/ .
 Install the OMPL folder and its dependancies by visiting https://github.com/ompl/ompl or follow the installation instructions provided in https://ompl.kavrakilab.org/installation.html.
+Another alternative is to run the following commands in order.

 ```shell
 # Clone the central OMPL Repository